"

 IEEE Style [#] is generally used in Engineering and Computer Science.

-Explanations and examples used here will focus on the conventions used in IEEE Style.
+The following explanations and examples focus on the conventions used in IEEE Style.
 If you want to learn more about APA style, I recommend reading Citing in APA Style by Natalie Boldt and Loren Gaudet.

-Citational practice is essentially a cross-referencing system made up of two parts: the in-text citation within the body and the References list at the end of the document
+Citational practice essentially functions as a cross-referencing system made up of two parts: the in-text citation within the body and the References list at the end of the document

 In-text Citations FAQ